-Motor Vehicle Clearing Account: This account receives collections from motor vehicle agent offices and the central office for various taxes and fees.
-These receipts are subsequently transferred to various state and local funds.
+Motor Vehicle Clearing Account: The DOR has been charged with the responsibility of administering transactions in the Motor Vehicle Clearing Account and actual custody of account resources ultimately rests with the department.
+This account receives collections from motor vehicle contracted agent offices and the central office for various taxes and fees.
+These receipts are held in trust by the DOR until subsequently transferred to various state and local funds.

-Sales Tax Bond Account: The DOR receives cash bonds posted by taxpayers as authorized by Section 144.087, RSMo.
-All bond collections are deposited in the General Revenue Fund and reported by the DOR in this account.
+Sales Tax Bond Account: The DOR has been charged with the responsibility of administering transactions in the Sales Tax Bond Account.
+The DOR receives cash bonds posted by taxpayers as authorized by Section 144.087, RSMo.
+All bond collections are deposited in the General Revenue Fund, which is in the custody of the State Treasurer, and reported by the DOR in this account.
 Cash bonds and related interest are to be refunded to the taxpayer after 1 year if the taxpayer is determined to have satisfactory tax compliance and if the bond was posted before January 1, 1984.
 If the bond was posted on or after January 1, 1984, the Attorney General has determined that no interest should be refunded.
 In the event of uncollectible sales tax liabilities, the bonds and related interest, if any, are forfeited to the DOR.
 The department subsequently distributes the money to the state and the appropriate political subdivisions.
 Effective August 28, 2018, a bond is no longer required to obtain a retail sales license, but may be required of licensees in default of filing a return and paying taxes when due.